spatie/browsershot/README.md

    ->save('example.pdf');
 ```

-Optionally you can give a custom unit to the `margins` as the fourth parameter.
+Optionally you can give a custom unit to the `margins` as the fifth parameter.

 #### Headers and footers